top of page

 I'm here in Mexico with my daughter.
 We are visiting family and friends and feeling fortunate to be here in these uncertain times.

-We also visited friends on the Pacific coast where life continues on.
-All appears the same as before, during, and now after the height of the pandemic.
-They grow their own food, raise chickens for eggs, and have their meditation practices.
-It's a beautiful life they lead with their lucky dogs and cats featured high in the mix.
+We also visited friends on the Pacific coast, where life continues.
+Everything appears the same as before, during, and after the height of the pandemic.
+They grow their own food, raise chickens for eggs, and have meditation practices.
+It's a beautiful life they lead, with their lucky dogs and cats featured high in the mix.
+They also are very creative and have created a gorgeous home.

 Ocean's Gifts